mendhak/mendhak.github.io/posts/2019-08-07-Airflow-MS-Teams-Operator.md

   - airflow
   - python
   - teams

+last_modified_at: 2024-08-20T19:15:00Z
 ---

 This Apache Airflow operator can send messages to specific MS Teams Channels.
 It can be especially useful if you use MS Teams for your chatops.
+There are various options to customize the appearance of the cards.

 {% githubrepocard "mendhak/Airflow-MS-Teams-Operator" %}